arista-eosplus/pyeapi/README.md

 # Contributing

 Contributing pull requests are gladly welcomed for this repository.
-Please note that all contributes that modify the library behavior require corresponding test cases otherwise the pull request will be rejected.
+Please note that all contributions that modify the library behavior require corresponding test cases otherwise the pull request will be rejected.

 # License